 When all three people are paddling, the paddlers need to be well synchronized.
 Otherwise, the rear paddler must not only steer but also constantly compensate for the uneven paddle strokes of the front paddlers.
 Due to the short boat length for a 3-man kayak, paddlers with their double-bladed paddles will quickly get in each other’s way if they are not paddling in sync.
 Three paddlers can reach 5.6 km/h (3,5 mph), up to a maximum of 6.1 km/h (3,8 mph).
 Please consider these values only as rough reference values.

 The side cutouts in the middle of the drop stitch floor (where the drain holes are) have proven to be very practical.
 If a little more water comes into the boat, the water mainly accumulates there and the bottom remains free of water.
 In addition, the seat cushions are nice and high, so in most cases the seat remains dry.

 Also super handy are the pockets on the bow and on the backrests.
 This gives every paddler the opportunity to store a snack and a drinks bottle within easy reach.

-Itiwit x100+ is available in 3-seater and 2-seater versions.
-The two kayaks differ in price, weight, dimensions, load capacity and color.
+Itiwit x100+ is available in 2, 3 and 4 seater versions.
+The kayaks differ in price, weight, dimensions, load capacity and color.
 Otherwise, the two kayaks are identical in terms of tipping stability, material, air pressure and features.